wing5wong/artisan-whs-static/source/_news/2021-02-01_nz-waka-ama-sprint-nationals-2021.md

 show_in_slider: true
 date: 2021-02-01T23:09:52.353Z
 ---
 I first starting paddling for Te Ringa Miti Tai Heke Whanganui Waka Ama Club when I was at Intermediate and am still paddling/steering today.
-It’s definitely a whanau/family sport as my dad, brother, sister and I all paddled at the NZ Sprint Nationals a couple of weeks ago at Lake Karapiro, Cambridge.
+It’s definitely a whanau/family sport as my dad, brother, sister and I all paddled at the NZ Sprint Nationals at Lake Karapiro, Cambridge, 17-23 January.

 The event is huge and is one of the largest growing water sporting events in New Zealand with over 3500 paddlers competing over the seven days from Midgets (5+) to 70+ year olds.
 One day is also set aside for 1-man/single racing which also is quite popular.
 Teams will compete across all ages in singles, 6-man and 12-man racing which is always exciting to do and watch.